Marvelous Montepulciano in Tuscany

 What to See

-One of the main appeals of Montepulciano is the beauty of the town.
-It is full of narrow streets, and because vehicular access is limited, you’re not constantly trying to battle for space with cars.
+One of Montepulciano’s main appeals is its beauty.
+It is full of narrow streets, and because vehicular access is limited, you don’t constantly have to battle for space with cars.

-During the summer you’ll be competing for space with other tourists though, as the town does get busy, but it’s worth it!
+During the summer, though, you’ll be competing for space with other tourists as the town gets busy.
+But it’s worth it!

-In the heart of the town is the main square, Piazza Grande, which is surrounded by architecture, including the Palazzo Comunale and the main church Santa Maria Delle Grazia.
+The town’s heart is the main square, Piazza Grande, surrounded by architecture, including the Palazzo Comunale and the main church, Santa Maria Delle Grazia.

-The café on the square is always popular, and during the summer months, the tables and chairs spill out onto the square, making this a great place to enjoy a glass of wine and a light meal.
+The café on the square is always popular.
+During the summer months, tables and chairs spill out onto the square, making it a great place to enjoy a glass of wine and a light meal.

 When to Visit